 Living in Echo Park – Here’s What it's Like [Insider’s Guide]

-Echo Park is one of the best neighborhoods in Los Angeles.
+Echo Park is one of most beloved neighborhoods in Los Angeles.
 Echo Park borders Silver Lake, Chinatown and Downtown Los Angeles.
 It occupies 2.4 square miles of Central Los Angeles, with Echo Park Lake sitting in the middle.
 It has a population of 40,455 people (this makes about 17,000 people per square mile, nearly as dense as San Francisco).

 Recent changes in Echo Park have reached a cultural "tipping point" as a new wave of upscale destinations opens their doors.
 Home shoppers, looking for reasonable home prices, an authentic lifestyle, and big-city amenities are drawn to the area.
 Census data shows a gradual change in income and education levels; they are slowly shifting upward.